Butterfly Life Cycle in Special Ed

 2. Report and record observations on the life cycle

 Most of my students were not able to draw.
-So that meant getting creative in finding a way they could report what they were seeing each day.
-Many of my students were really good with technology, so we assigned a photographer each day to take a picture on the class iPad as a record of the changes occurring in our caterpillars.
+So that meant getting creative to find a way to report what they were seeing each day.
+Many of my students were really good with technology, so we assigned a photographer each day to take a picture on the class iPad to record the changes in our caterpillars.
 This gave the students some independence and a tool they loved to use.

 • Get an average weight